lifaon74/observables/examples/04-do-an-http-request-with-observables.md

 ```

 When the Promise fulfils, a `next` Notification followed by a `complete` Notification are emitted.
-If it rejects, a `error` Notification is send.
-And finally if it is aborted, a `abort` Notification is triggered.
+If it rejects, an `error` Notification is send.
+Finally, if it is aborted, an `abort` Notification is triggered.

 ---